Ranchi district: Climate

 Ranchi has a humid subtropical climate.
 However, due to its position and the forests around the city, it is known for its pleasant climate.
 Its climate is the primary reason why Ranchi was once the summer capital of the undivided State of Bihar.
 Ranchi used to be a preferable hill station in the past.
 Temperature ranges from maximum 42 to 20 °C during summer, and from 25 to 0 °C during winter.
 December and January are the coolest months with temperature getting to freezing point in some places of the city.
 The annual rainfall is about 1430 mm (56.34 inches).
 From June to September the rainfall is about 1,100 mm.

 Ranchi is located at 23°21′N 85°20′E.[5] The total area covered by the Ranchi municipal area is 175.12 square kilometres and the average elevation of the city is 651 m above sea level.

 Ranchi is located on the southern part of the Chota Nagpur plateau which forms the eastern edge of the Deccan plateau.
 Ranchi is referred to as the "City of Waterfalls", due to the presence of numerous large and small falls of around the close vicinity of the city.
-The most popular ones are Dassam Falls, Hundru Falls, Jonha Falls, Hirni Falls and Panchghagh Falls.
+The most popular ones are Dassam Falls, Hundru Falls, Jonha Falls, and Panchghagh Falls.

 The Subarnarekha river and its tributaries constitute the local river system.
 Dams in Kanke, Rukka and Hatia have been built over these channels to cater to the water requirements of majority the population.

 Ranchi has a hilly topography and its combination with dense tropical forests ensures that it enjoys a comparatively moderate climate compared to the rest of the state.
 Previously, it was accorded a 'hill station' status during the British rule.
 Rapid population growth and industrialization have caused considerable change in the weather pattern and rise in average temperatures.
 This has resulted in gradual loss of this "Hill Station" like status.

 It also has numerous dams constructed in different regions of the city inside and on the outskirts.